cce-uzk/AIChatPageComponent/README.md

 A professional ILIAS 9 PageComponent plugin that enables embedding AI-powered chat interfaces directly into learning pages.
 Each chat instance can be configured with custom system prompts for educational purposes, such as interactive exercises in AI literacy or subject-specific tutoring.

+> **⚠️ Important Note**: This is a **custom/internal plugin** specifically designed for use with the University of Cologne's local RAMSES AI service.
+Organizations wishing to use this plugin will need to customize it according to their own AI service requirements and infrastructure.
+The plugin is not plug-and-play for external installations without proper adaptation.

 ## Screenshots

 ### Chat Interface in Action